Have you made up your mind to stream on twitch? And want to learn how to do a test stream on Twitch.

-- If you do not find the option of Use stream key, then click on Disconnect Account.
+- If you do not find the option of using the stream key, then click on Disconnect Account.
 Now you will see the option of Stream key and enter the twitch stream key followed by Inspector run test key.

-- Once done click on Connect account and this will now ask you to login with your Twitch account.
-If ask for OTP, check your email linked to twitch and Verify.
+- Once done click on Connect account and this will now ask you to log in with your Twitch account. if prompted for OTP, check your email linked to twitch and Verify.

 - Simply login and then you will find the Stream Information box on the left and Stream Chatbox on the right.
 You can also check if all your emotes like betterTTV emotes are showing or not.

 - Fill in all the information on the Stream information box and click on Done.

 - Now click on the Start Streaming button that is on the very right-hand bottom of OBS.